 Financial Aid Contact Information

-Students interested in enrolling in the 480 Hour Combination Welder I Program can apply for financial aid (must meet eligibility requirements).
+Students interested in enrolling at LWT in the 480 Hour Combination Welder I Program or the 640 Hour Combination Welder II Program can apply for financial aid (must meet eligibility requirements).

 Eligibility Requirements for Financial Aid